Frequently Asked Questions

 Will the DSS office be open?

+The physical DSS office is open by appointment only.
 DSS staff will continue to be available during normal business hours (8 a.m. – 5 p.m.) via phone or email.

 Will exams be administered in person at the Testing Center in DSS?

 What do I do if I need my approved testing accommodations?

 Start by sending your Faculty Notification Letters through SAM.
 Next, reach out to your professor at the beginning of the semester to discuss how your testing accommodations will be implemented in your course.
-You must let them know you want your testing accommodations a minimum of 2 business days prior to the exam.
-More details about the opening of the DSS testing center for Spring semester will be forthcoming and due to COVID safety guidelines, seat capacity will be significantly limited.
+The Testing Accommodation Center in the DSS office is open from 8am – 5:30pm for the fall semester.
+Exam should be scheduled in SAM a minimum of 5 business days prior to the scheduled test day.
+DSS strongly recommends that you sign up for all your scheduled exams early.

 Am I able to receive accommodations if all my courses are online?